 But verifying a supplier’s production capabilities is harder than simply talking to supplier representative you found off Alibaba.
 A quality supplier should be able to consistently manufacture a product that meets your requirements.

 How do you know if a supplier can meet your standards?

-You may not be sure what to look for or prefer to avoid the cost of traveling to the factory might rely on a third-party to audit the factory based on ISO 9001 or a similar standard.
+You may not be sure what to look for during a visit or may prefer to avoid the cost of traveling abroad to the factory.
+If so, you can rely on a third party to audit the factory’s quality management system based on ISO 9001 or a similar standard.

-- Material and finished product inventory;
+- Raw materials and finished product inventory

-- Machine and equipment maintenance & calibration; and
+- Machine and equipment maintenance and calibration

 - Certifications or licensing (e.g. business license, export license)

 Many suppliers will tell you they can supply the products you need.
 But the best suppliers will allow you to verify claims by visiting or auditing their factory.